Ancient Web Browsers

 Lou Montulli, Michael Grobe, and Charles Rezac's famous terminal browser.
 Like ViolaWWW, Lynx was initially developed as an independent hypertext system; WWW capabilities were added later.
 Lynx now has the distinction of being the oldest continuously-maintained web browser.

-Change logs indicate that the ability to read HTML documents was added to Lynx in a revision dated March 9th, 1993.
-The earliest version I can find came nine months later: version 2.1.1.
+Change logs indicate that the ability to read HTML documents was added to Lynx on 9 March 1993.

 Since I define "ancient" by reference to predating Mosaic, I only archive versions of it up to 1.0 here.